SIPI Lua Interface¶

 success, curdir = server.fs.getcwd()

 Gets the current working directory.
-Returns true, current_dir
+Returns true, current_dir on

-success or false, errormsg
+success or false, errormsg on failure.

 success, filenames = server.fs.readdir(dirname)

-Gets the names of the files in a directory, not including .
+Gets the names of the files in a directory, not including . and ...

-on success or false, errormsg
+Returns true, table on success or false, errormsg on failure.

 success, oldir = server.fs.chdir(newdir)

 Change working directory.
-Returns true, olddir
+Returns true, olddir on success or

-false, errormsg
+false, errormsg on failure.

 success, errormsg = server.fs.copyFile(source, destination)

-or false, errormsg
+or false, errormsg on failure.

 success, errormsg = server.fs.moveFile(from, to)

-success or false, errormsg
+success or false, errormsg on failure.

-Other Helper Function
+Other Helper Function¶

 success, result = server.http(method, "http://server.domain[:port]/path/file" [, header] [, timeout])